Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The explored tasks

-In the expression above, a \textit{temperature} parameter $T$ appears: its value is very relevant in the final performance of the LLM.
+In the expression above, an \textit{inverse temperature} parameter $\beta$ appears: as it will be clear below, its value is very relevant in the final performance of the LLM.

-\paragraph{Masked Language Modeling.} Given a subset $\{\bt_a\}_{a\in\mathcal I(\bt)}$ of tokens in $\bt$, let $\mathcal I(\bt)\subset[L]$ be an index set, consisting of non-repeated randomly selected indices, representing $15\%$ of the original sequence, that will identify the subset of ``masked tokens''.
-Each masked element $\bt_a$, $a\in\mathcal I(\bt)$, is then randomly assigned to a given mask-element that can be the mask token \texttt{M} with probability $75\%$, a different token randomly drawn from the dictionary with probability $15\%$, or it can remain unchanged with probability $10\%$.
-In a MLM task, we train a transformer via gradient descent to predict the possibly missing token $\bt_a$, $a\in\mathcal I(\bt)$, given the altered sequence $\bt_{\not a}$ obtained from $\bt$ by the described masking procedure on the token $\bt_a$.
-This is achieved by minimizing on $\bt$ the cross-entropy loss
+\paragraph{Masked Language Modeling.} Let $\bt=(\bt_i)_{i=1}^L$ be a sequence of $L$ consecutive tokens, and let $\{\bt_a\}_{a\in\mathcal I(\bt)}$ be a subset of tokens appearing in $\bt$, so that $\mathcal I(\bt)\subset[L]$ is an index set consisting of non-repeated randomly selected indices, that we will assume being $15\%$ of the original sequence.
+The set $\mathcal I(\bt)$ will identify the subset of ``masked tokens''.
+In the Masked Language Modeling task, each masked element $\bt_a$, $a\in\mathcal I(\bt)$, is randomly replaced in the sequence by a special mask-element token \texttt{M} (with probability $0.75$), by a different token randomly drawn from the dictionary (with probability $0.15$), remains unchanged otherwise.
+We train a transformer via gradient descent to predict the possibly missing token $\bt_a$, $a\in\mathcal I(\bt)$, given the altered sequence $\bt_{\not a}$ obtained from $\bt$ by the described masking procedure on the token $\bt_a$ only.
+The following cross-entropy loss